coaxial/generator-molecule-lxd-role/README.md

 ├── .travis
 │   └── setup.sh
 ├── .travis.yml
-└── vars
+├── vars
-    └── main.yml
+│   └── main.yml
+└── .yamllint

-11 directories, 14 files
+11 directories, 15 files
 ```

-## Issues
+## Questions, Issues, and patches

-Open an issue on this repo.
-Questions are welcome too.
+Open an issue on this repo, and a PR to match if you can.

+Questions are welcome as issues too.

 ## Getting To Know Yeoman